-Certificate and Insights Courses: Unit hours are awarded at the successful completion of Pagan Community Education courses, and, for some certificates (check requirements) a limited number of Insights classes.
-Pagan Community Education courses are open to all matriculated students on a first-come, first-served basis.
-Non-matriculated students may audit any Pagan Community Education course
+Certificate and Insights Courses: Unit hours are awarded at the successful completion of certificates courses, and, for some (check requirements) Insights classes.
+Certificate courses are open to all matriculated students on a first-come, first-served basis.
+Non-matriculated students may audit any certificate course.